Jimmy Kimmel: Suspension and reinstatement

 Support for Kimmel was expressed by current and former late-night TV hosts, including Stephen Colbert, Jimmy Fallon, Seth Meyers, Jon Stewart, and David Letterman.
 On September 18, a collective Hollywood labor statement expressing unions' support and concern was issued jointly by the International Alliance of Theatrical Stage Employees (IATSE), the Directors Guild of America (DGA), the American Federation of Musicians (AFM), and the Screen Actors Guild – American Federation of Television and Radio Artists (SAG-AFTRA).
 Over 400 creative artists signed an open letter from the American Civil Liberties Union (ACLU).
 Fox News host Greg Gutfeld said he was not upset by the suspension, while his guests said "there were limits to free speech on network TV."
 Former Disney CEO Michael Eisner also expressed support for Kimmel and criticized the FCC for intimidating ABC and Disney, as did several prominent Republicans including Senator Ted Cruz, head of FCC oversight.

 CNN reported that Disney employees and staff members received death threats following Carr's remarks and had their email addresses and phone numbers publicized.
 For the company, the affair then became "bigger than Kimmel" and was "a safety issue for employees and the show's advertisers."
 On September 22, Disney announced that after "thoughtful conversations" with Kimmel, the show would return the following day.
 In a statement, they explained that "some of the comments were ill-timed and thus insensitive," and the decision to suspend them had been made "to avoid further inflaming a tense situation at an emotional moment for our country."
 Sinclair Broadcast Group, which owns 31 of ABC's 205 affiliate stations, and Nexstar, which owns 32, announced they would not air Kimmel's show; Sinclair said it would air news programming instead.
 On September 26, Sinclair and Nexstar announced that they were ending their boycott.

 Kimmel's viewership stabilized and returned to pre-controversy numbers post suspension.

+On Christmas Day in 2025, he delivered the alternative Christmas message for the U.K.'s Channel 4 addressing his suspension and criticizing President Trump.